uselessdevice/recipes/recipes/chipotle-salsa.md

 ## Notes

-For meal prep, pour 12-ounce portions into 4 freezer-safe pint jars and freeze.
+For meal prep, pour 12-oz portions into 4 freezer-safe pint jars and freeze.
-To use: thaw, add 4 ounces of water, simmer for a few minutes, and then make chilaquiles.
+To use: thaw, add 4 oz of water, simmer for a few minutes, and then make chilaquiles.